carbon-language/carbon-lang/utils/vim/README.md

 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->

-For Carbon devs using Vim or Neovim, this plugin provides syntax highlighting for .carbon files found throughout `explorer/testdata`
+For Carbon developers using Vim or Neovim, this plugin provides syntax highlighting for .carbon files found throughout `explorer/testdata`

 ## Repository and contributing